-Most of our guides eat mainly organic and sustainably-sourced and grown food at home.
+Most of our guides try to eat mainly local and sustainably-sourced and grown food at home.
 We wouldn’t want to serve you anything less on your vacation.
 Rest assured—we put a lot of time and care into sourcing food that is going to taste delicious and make us all feel great.

 Cooking and community

-Many guests want to learn backcountry cooking techniques and we welcome and encourage you to get involved.
-If you’re interested, you’ll also get a chance to learn how to make bake bannock (traditional Indigenous bread), pick berries, and harvest plants for tea with the help of both our Innu Cultural Guide and Boreal Forest Ecologist.
+Many participants want to learn backcountry cooking techniques and we welcome and encourage you to get involved.
+If you’re interested, you’ll also get a chance to learn how to make bake bannock (traditional Indigenous bread), pick berries, and harvest plants for tea with the help of both your Innu Cultural Guide and your river guides .

 We ask that everybody helps out by cleaning their own dish.
 We set up a table-top wash station with big bins and hot soapy water rinsing and washing.
 We’ll also show you how the stoves and coffee brewing systems work so if you like to get up at 4am, you can help yourself.

 Nothing sets you up for success in the wild like a good night’s sleep.
-However, for many people that first night outdoors can be challenging.
 To help, we ensure you have everything you need to be cozy.